Last Updated: 9/13/2023 | September 13th, 2023

 This is a bit of a party hostel but, despite its party atmosphere, the hostel’s facilities are super modern, kept clean, and the spacious rooms are pretty quiet too.
-They come with privacy curtains, ensuite bathrooms, and the bigger rooms even have a tabel!
-The €10 EUR ($11 USD) communal dinners are tasty, and they even offer vegetarian options (but if you’d rather do your own cooking, there’s a large kitchen to do so).
+They come with privacy curtains, en-suite bathrooms, and the bigger rooms even have a table!
+The 10 EUR communal dinners are tasty, and they even offer vegetarian options.
+If you’d rather do your own cooking, there’s a large kitchen where you can do so.

 4. Home Lisbon Hostel

 This place in Lisbon’s historic city center is like your home away from home.
 You’ll even get to meet “Mamma” (the owner’s mom), as she prepares a meal each night.
 There is also a night tour every evening as well as regular tours further afield to places like Sintra or Cabo da Roca.
 The rooms are spacious with balconies and big windows and the bunks have privacy curtains.
 If you’re a digital nomad, you can take advantage of the co-working space too.

 Home Lisbon Hostel at a glance:

 - Social atmosphere with regular tours and a co-working space

 - Communal meals every night make it easy to meet people

 - Great location in the city center